Deepank308/Fortress-KTJ-2K18/README.md

 3. Run either of the mainRound*.cpp code to get the path and generate command to navigate the bot on the arena.

-4. rrt.cpp file has the imlpementation of "primitive" RRT planner written from scratch to check the code.
+-rrt.cpp file has the imlpementation of "primitive" RRT planner written from scratch to check the code.
 It just generates the     waypoints for navigation of the bot.

-5. botComm.cpp is to check the communication with the arduino.
+-botComm.cpp is to check the communication with the arduino.